#30: Oak Park

 1751 East 45th Avenue

-When you think of the best family parks in Vancouver, Tecumseh wouldn’t necessarily come to mind, but this smallish park in the southeast of the city is popular for a reason.
+When you think of the best family parks in Vancouver, Tecumseh wouldn’t necessarily come to mind, but this smallish park in city’s southeast is popular for a reason.

 Anyhow.
 A curved path surrounds the play area, one with plenty of benches, along with shadow figures of people practicing tai chi, a popular activity in the park.
 Virtually the rest of Tecumseh is devoted to off-leash dog activities — gentle grass with dandelions, maintained well enough for a picnics if there are no doggos otherwise enjoying the space.